103-09 Ichimoku Cloud Trading Strategy

 The five lines that make up the Ichimoku cloud are:

-The Tenkan-sen line is the fastest moving average line and is used as a short-term trend indicator.
+The Tenkan-sen line is the fastest-moving average line used as a short-term trend indicator.

-The Kijun-sen line is a slower-moving average line and is used as a long-term trend indicator.
+The Kijun-sen line is a slower-moving average line used as a long-term trend indicator.

-The Senkou Span A line is the midpoint between the Tenkan-sen and Kijun-sen lines and is used as a leading indicator of future price action.
+The Senkou Span A line is the midpoint between the Tenkan-sen and Kijun-sen lines and is a leading indicator of future price action.

-The Senkou Span B line is the slowest moving average line and forms one edge of the Ichimoku cloud.
+The Senkou Span B line is the slowest-moving average line, forming one edge of the Ichimoku cloud.
 This line is also used as a leading indicator of future price action.

 The Chikou Span line is the current price action plotted 26 periods behind.
 This line is used as a lagging indicator to confirm trends.

-The Ichimoku cloud can be used in conjunction with other technical indicators to form a complete trading strategy.
+The Ichimoku cloud can use other technical indicators to form a complete trading strategy.
 For example, many traders will use the clouds to identify entry and exit points and set stop-losses and target prices.

 When using the Ichimoku cloud, it is important to remember that price action tends to respect the cloud formations.
 This means that when prices are above the cloud, it is generally indicative of an uptrend.
 Likewise, when prices are below the cloud, it is generally indicative of a downtrend.

 The Ichimoku cloud is a powerful technical analysis tool that can be used to make informed trading decisions.
-When used correctly, the clouds can help you identify trends, set stop-losses and target prices, and maximize your profits.
+When used correctly, the clouds can help you identify trends, set stop-losses, target prices, and maximize profits.

 Ichimoku Cloud Example